 Upon completion of the muddered event, I had an upwelling of gratitude.
 I went from Point A (starting line) to M (electrocution) with a lifetime in-between.

-A shirt, snack, beer, and headband proved to all that I finished.
-I am many things, but I am also a Tough Mudder Finisher.
+A shirt, snack, beer, and headband proof that I finished.
+I’m many things, chocolate lover, nature nerd, hoarder of library books, but I’m also a Tough Mudder Finisher.

 I took the swag with glee but donated the beer.